curl/curl/docs/libcurl/opts/CURLMOPT_CHUNK_LENGTH_PENALTY_SIZE.md

 # DEFAULT

-The default value is 0, which means that the penalization is inactive.
+0, which means that penalization is inactive.

 # EXAMPLE